chris-townsend/project-three/README.md

 7. Select "Deploy" from the tabs section at the top of the page.
 ![Deploy from Tabs](./readme-content/images/heroku-deploy-tabs.webp)

- - Select "Connect to GitHub" from deployment method.
+ - Select "Connect to GitHub" from the deployment method.
  ![Connect to GitHub](./readme-content/images/heroku-deployment-method.webp)

  - Search for the repository to connect to by name.